 Sushma Swaraj (born 14th February, 1952) is an Indian politician from Bhartiya Janta Party.
 She is the current Minister of External Affairs of India since 26th May, 2014.
 She became the youngest cabinet minister at the age of 25 in 1977 and 5th Chief Minister of Delhi for a brief term in 1998.
 She was the youngest cabinet minister of north Indian state of Haryana.
 Satwinder Kaur Dhaliwal was born on 17th June, 1953.
 She is a political and social worker.
 She belongs to Shiromani Akali Dal.
 She represented the Ropar constituency in the Parliament.
 In 1997, she served as a Member on the Committee on Agriculture in the 11th Lok Sabha.
 In 1998, she served as a member of the Committee on Railways, member of the Committee on Members of Parliament Local Area Development Scheme and member of Consultative Committee of Ministry of Social Justice and Empowerment in the 12th Lok Sabha.

 The district has numerous famous historical and religious places to visit.
 These places are Bhawani Amba Temple, Kali Mata Mandir, The Badshahi Bag Gurdwara, Sis Ganj Gurdwara, Manji Sahib Gurdwara and Sangat Sahib Gurdwara, Popular Muslim Shrines of Lakhi Shah and Taqwal Shah, Saint Paul's Church and An Old British Christian Cemetery, Patel Park, City Park.
-In the year 2017-2018, there were total 1,99,238 domestic tourists and 277 foreign tourists.
+In the year 2020-2021, there were total 4,999 domestic tourists.